Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Introduction

-\paragraph{Adaptive and learning-based MPC:} The proposed methods are closely related to learning-based MPC (LBMPC) methods, introduced by~\cite{ASWANI20131216}, leveraging machine learning methods for learning the prediction model from data.
-In general, LBMPC is considered to be a generalization of robust adaptive MPC, which is typically restricted to specific types of model structures and learning algorithms~\cite{aswani2014practical}.
+In general, Learning-based MPC (LBMPC) methods~\cite{ASWANI20131216} are based on learning the system dynamics model from data, and can be considered generalizations of classical adaptive MPC~\cite{aswani2014practical}.
 To make LBMPC tractable, the performance and safety tasks are decoupled by using reachability analysis~\cite{reachPWA2000,Rakovic2006}.
-Alternatives include formulation of robust MPC with state-dependent uncertainty for data-driven linear models~\cite{SOLOPERTO2018442}, or iterative model updates for linear systems with bounded additive uncertainty and robust guarantees~\cite{Bujarbaruah2018AdaptiveMF}.
+Variations include formulation of robust MPC with state-dependent uncertainty for data-driven linear models~\cite{SOLOPERTO2018442}, or iterative model updates for linear systems with bounded uncertainties and robustness guarantees~\cite{Bujarbaruah2018AdaptiveMF}.
 For a comprehensive review of LBMPC approaches we refer the reader to a recent review~\cite{Hewing2020} and references therein.
-The idea of backpropagating through the learned system model parametrized via convex neural networks~\cite{AmosXK16} was investigated in~\cite{chen2018optimal}.
-However, in all of the aforementioned LBMPC approaches, the control policy is defined implicitly by the solver and requires the online solution of the constrained optimization problem.
-While in the proposed methodology, the policy is learned offline from measurement data and hence generates MPC policy parametrized explicitly by a neural network.
+A conceptual idea of backpropagating through the learned system model parametrized via convex neural networks~\cite{AmosXK16} was investigated in~\cite{chen2018optimal}.
+Authors in~\cite{Lenz2015DeepMPCLD} introduced a new recurrent neural model for learning latent dynamics for MPC.
+However, LBMPC approaches require sets of solutions, computed online, of the corresponding optimization problem to learn from.
+In contrast, in the DPC methodology proposed here, the neural policy is learned offline and hence represents an explicit solution of the underlying parametric optimal control problem.

-\paragraph{Imitation learning of MPC:} The related methods combining data-driven and classical model-based approaches include learning MPC policies from simulation data using deep learning~\cite{karg2018efficient, ZhangKLA15, DRGONA2018}, learning control policies with constraint handling capabilities~\cite{GurarateesApproxMPC2018,Zhang2019SafeAN,chen2019large,zhang2019nearoptimal}, learning MPC solutions using Autoencoders~\cite{MPC_DAE2016}, and representing MPC or LQR optimization problems as layers in deep networks~\cite{diffMPC2018, DiffCVxLayers2019}.
-However, all of these approaches fall into the category of imitation learning, which requires the training data to be generated by the original MPC.
-In contrast, the presented method represent off-policy optimization, which does not require the supervisory control policy nor system model beforehand and learns both from the measurement data.